aesadin/Currency-Exchange/README.md

 * _On your homescreen open up your preferred terminal - GitBash recommended - and clone the file to your desktop.
 If you are using GitBash use command $ git clone {.git link}_
 * _If you are using VScode then navivigate using cd {filename} and use the command $ code . to open this cloned file into VScode._
 * #### Before installing:
-  * Create a .gitignore file using the $ touch command and add your .env to the git .gitignore file.
+  * Create a .gitignore file using the $ touch command and add your API key to the .env gile and then add that to the git      .gitignore file.
   * Naviagate to https://www.exchangerate-api.com/ and create an account.
   * Copy and paste the API key provided to you into your .env file.
 * _Navigate your terminal into the root directory of the project and run the command $ npm install_